Who is going into the Celebrity Big Brother house?

 Rachel Johnson

 The sister of Foreign Secretary Boris and daughter of I’m a Celebrity star Stanley has signed up for a reality stint of her own.
-The outspoken journalist and commentator is the first confirmed housemate for the new series and will no doubt bring plenty of opinions to the house.
+The outspoken journalist and commentator was the first confirmed housemate for the new series and was expected to bring plenty of opinions to the house.

 We can confirm that journalist @RachelSJohnson will be one of the female Celebrity Big Brother housemates entering the House live at 9pm, Tuesday 2nd January on @channel5_tv! #CBB 👁💯🎉 pic.twitter.com/RSHbRgAxzq